Three Girls in Paris

 Three Girls in Paris (Tre piger i Paris) is a 1963 Danish family film directed by Gabriel Axel and starring Daniel Gélin.
+It is based on a short story by Félicien Marceau.

 Plot

 Three Danish girls (Ghita Nørby, Susse Wold and Hanne Borchsenius) travel to Paris.
-After leaving their luggage and money at a hotel, they tour the city, but forget what the hotel is called and where it is located.
+After leaving their luggage and money at a hotel, they tour the city, but forget the name and location of the hotel.
 They are helped by a Parisian taxi driver, and meet a series of typical French people.